LORD BYRON

 H has already forgiven him and is planning an excursion to a timber yard

-B: Although I am now in funds, due to my bad arithmetic I found I was once more in debt - my washing and ironing charges were exceedingly high - then Aglietti demanded the immediate payment for vast quantities of 'Il Porsoni's Remedy for Inflamed Nethers' by the surrender of my fine, accommodating Gondola - Fletcher as you can see by the exceptional Frankish tailoring of his jacket has been amply compensated - and Hoppner has control over my love life for the foreseeable future - so you see I am done up!
+B: Murray?!
+Nay, Hobhouse - that is my brain-money - that I use solely for my bollocks!
+In truth, my washing and ironing charges were exceedingly high - Dr. Aglietti demanded immediate payment for vast quantities of ‘Il Pearsoni's Remedy for Inflamed Nethers’ by the surrender of my fine, accommodating Gondola - Fletcher as you can see by the exceptional Frankish tailoring of his jacket has been somewhat overpaid - and Hoppner has control over my love life for the foreseeable future - so you see I am done up!

 H, Hoppner and F: Yet again!!